blokks/legacy-docs/src/content/embed-your-schedule/favorites.md

 ![Image: Adding favorites](https://blokks.co/docs/images/image.gif)

 ## Friends activity
-If some of your visitors' friends are attending the same event, they will popup in several places on your schedule.
+If some of your visitors' friends are attending the same event, they will pop up in several places on your schedule.
 This will show your visitors which speaker, band or performance their friends will be going to.

 <span class='note'>Note: Unfortunately **LinkedIn** does not allow us to see your visitors' connections.
 Because of this, we can't show friend activity when using **LinkedIn** as your social provider.</span>